-The only child of American tobacco baron James Duke, Doris Duke was born November 22, 1912, in New York City.
-When she was born, the press called her "the richest little girl in the world," but Duke grew to be the most reluctant of celebrities.
+The only child of American tobacco baron James Duke, when Doris Duke was born the press called her "the richest little girl in the world," but Duke grew to be the most reluctant of celebrities.
 For over 50 years, she avoided publicity.
 When she died in 1993, her billion-dollar legacy was left in the sole control of her butler.

 Born November 22, 1912, in New York City, Doris Duke was the only child of American tobacco baron James Duke and his wife Nanaline.
 When she was born, the newspapers christened her "the richest little girl in the world."
 However, Duke was the most reluctant of celebrities.
 For over 50 years, she sought to avoid the glare of publicity, hiding from cameras and refusing interviews.
 When she died at her Beverly Hills mansion, without family or friends, Duke’s billion-dollar legacy was left in the sole control of her butler, the semiliterate alcoholic Bernard Lafferty.
 In death, the reclusive Duke again became the focus of the world’s attention.

 Young Heiress of a Tobacco Fortune

 The Duke family fortune was made from the tobacco fields of North Carolina.
 Doris Duke’s grandfather, Washington Duke, created a cartel with other local farmers at the end of the Civil War.
 Following Washington’s death, the thriving business was inherited by his son James, who formed the American Tobacco Company in 1890.
 Like other barons of industry at the turn of a century, James Duke gave his name and money to worthy institutions.
 In Durham, North Carolina, Trinity College became Duke University, on receipt of a $40 million donation.